 Life is meaningless if you don’t have goals.
 What would the purpose of your life be, if you don’t have any aim?
 You can only live a happy life is you know why you have been put on earth, no?
-If you have something to think about when you wake up in morning or if you have something to do that is significant enough for you.
+If you have something to think about when you wake up in the morning or if you have something to do that is significant enough for you.

 And there are those people, who work hard in life but still wake up being clueless.
 They don’t feel comfortable enough and it is only because they haven’t set a goal, something that they want for themselves and something they want to achieve.
 Goal setting helps in creating your vision into reality.
-Goals are essential to keep you motivated and to make sure that you are putting efforts in the right direction.
-Here are a few tips how you can set powerful goals to reach your destination.
+Goals are essential to keep you motivated and to make sure that you are putting your efforts in the right direction.
+Here are a few tips on how you can set powerful goals to reach your destination.

 First, set lifetime goals

 It is the big picture you need to think about.
 It is the ultimate goal that you want to achieve or what you want to be.
 It will help you figure out all the decisions that you need to make in the meanwhile.
 It is the broad and balanced coverage of all the areas in your life, be it professional or personal.
 So start jotting down:

 On which level you want to be in the career that you are headed?

 Decide how much do you want to earn and by what age?
 Would your career help you achieve that?

 Think if you want to get another degree in the field of your interest or if there are any artistic ideas that you want to start working on?

 Do you want a family?
 Do you want to get married?
 Which kind of personal life you want for yourself and by what age?

 Do you want good health?
 Are you exercising to achieve that good health when you are older?